Top Maoist leader carrying bounty of Rs 1 cr arrested by J'khand police | Law-Order

 - India

-Top Maoist leader Prashant Bose alias Kishan Da, who was carrying a bounty of Rs 1 crore on his head, has been arrested in Jharkhand along with his wife Sheela Marandi, a senior police officer said on Friday.
+Top CPI(Maoist) leader Prashant Bose alias Kishan Da, who was carrying a bounty of Rs 1 crore on his head, has been arrested in Jharkhand along with wife Sheela Marandi, also a dreaded extremist, a senior police officer said on Friday.

+According to the officer, who did not wish to be quoted, the police, acting on intelligence inputs, arrested the duo from Seraikela on Thursday.

+They are being brought to Ranchi for interrogation, the officer said, terming the arrests as a ''huge success'' on the part of the Jharkhand Police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)